-During her time in Asia she has been heavily involved in treating sporting injuries in both male and female athletes of all levels.
-She worked for many years voluntarily ’on field’ for a premier league club in HK and annually for 20 years at the International Hong Kong Rugby Sevens.
+During her time in Asia she has been heavily involved in treating clients with sporting injuries at all levels.
+She worked at the Hong Kong International Sevens competition for 20 years and worked for a premier league Rugby Club providing ‘on-field’ assessment and treatment for the majority of her time in Hong Kong.
 Rowena is one of our longest serving physiotherapists.

 Rowena ChanceMCSP (Chartered Physiotherapist UK) Clinic Pilates Instructor Member of the Singapore Physiotherapy Association and registered as a Physiotherapist under the Singapore Allied Health Professions Act 2011.

 Samantha graduated with her Masters of Physiotherapy from The University of Sydney in 2017, after completing her Bachelors of Exercise Physiology in 2014 at The University of New South Wales.

 She collectively has over 8 years experience working with a large range of clientele within Sydney (Australia) private practice clinics, gyms and hospitals, combining her exercise physiology background with hands-on manual therapy to ensure her clients get the best possible outcome in their recovery.

 Samantha has a special interest in Musculoskeletal injuries and Sports Rehabilitation and Performance, and has an extensive history of working with young athletes, ACL rehabilitation, pre-natal and post-natal women, lower back pain and cervicogenic headaches.
 She also has a wealth of experience with rehabilitation through Clinical Pilates, and has designed body composition programs, strength and conditioning programs, along with complex movement analysis.